-HTMLRewriter · Cloudflare Workers docs
+HTMLRewriter

 text, and

-end functions are not scoped by a particular selector and called for all the content on the page including the content outside of the top-level HTML tag:
+end functions are not scoped by a particular selector.
+A document handler’s functions are called for all the content on the page including the content outside of the top-level HTML tag:

-// An incoming doctype, such as <!DOCTYPE html>
+class DocumentHandler { doctype(doctype) { // An incoming doctype, such as <!DOCTYPE html> }

-// An incoming comment
+comments(comment) { // An incoming comment }

 }